gorenje/millieons.org/a/panopticon.md

 The [Great Wall of Japan](https://www.smh.com.au/environment/the-great-wall-of-japan-divides-a-country-still-reeling-from-2011s-earthquake-20160303-gna19b.html) is another example of governments trying to control the future, instead they ruin the present.
 Staring at a concrete wall *might* save lifes sometime in the *future*, but it *definitely* ruins the quality of life *today*.
 Sadly this is what [predictions](/w/predictions) are all about.

+### Reincarnation and Resurrection

+And going off on a tangent, perhaps reintroduction of [reincarnation](/a/reincarnation-v-resurrection) into Christian teachings would make this place a better place.